 Experience has shown that stopbank failures in times of flood, be it caused by overtopping or sub-design events, result in localised concentrated high velocity flows often carrying debris such as large branches and small trees etc. The outflow zones can be further divided into near field areas where these high velocities occur and far field where flows spread out and become slower and shallower often merging with other flood flows passing down the flood plain.
 This report has gone to some lengths to define the areas adjacent to the stopbanks where these effects could occur but does not distinguish between them.
 The study has used earlier work by R. Connell (1998) in conjunction with "at a site" hydraulic modelling to define areas at risk.
 It was noted that the latter was a technically demanding exercise such that only a limited amount of work could be undertaken in the context of this study.
-That said it does suggest, given the harm that can arise when these sudden failures occur, that further research using hydraulic modelling to cheat around the extent and form of near field and far field effects is warranted.
+That said it does suggest, given the harm that can arise when these sudden failures occur, that further research using hydraulic modelling techniques to update the present methodology and provide more detail around the extent and form of near field and far field effects is warranted.